Are you facing low-energy levels?

 People used to boost nitric oxide with amino acids like L-arginine, ...until clinical research showed that it doesn’t work.
 It’s too bad people keep buying useless supplements, that’s one reason why we back our supplements with clinical research.

 You’d be better off with a nitric oxide booster that’s backed by science and quality-certified like Resync Recovery.
 Red spinach extract, beetroot powder, and the polyphenol antioxidant-rich aronia berry extract blow other nitric oxide boosters out of the water.
 Check out our post on the best nitric oxide boosters on the market in 2020 here.

-Your heart too gets a big boost from nitrates, too ー without the right level of nitric oxide, your heart isn’t pumping your veins with nutrient- and oxygen-rich blood.
+Your heart too gets a big boost from nitrates, too ー without the right level of nitric oxide, your heart isn’t pumping your veins with nutrient-rich blood.

 When your heart isn’t delivering nutrients with every beat, your brain isn’t thinking at its best, and your muscles are moving like molasses, it’s pretty easy to see how these work together to bring your energy levels down.
 Add some nitrates to your diet or try the Resync line of standardized nitrate products, and you’ll see what your potential could really be.